necopinus/necopinus.xyz/newsletters/2016-08-09-camp-century.md

 ## Whale Tales

 The Earth is full of complex societies, each with its own language and culture.
 Some of these are human, but many (most?) are not.
-Every now and then we get a glimpse of this complexity, and it's often at once both beautiful...
+Every now and then we get a glimpse of this complexity, and it's often at once both beautiful…

 > Hundreds of sperm whales (Physeter macrocephalus) swam to and fro, their huge bodies elegantly twirling and twisting through the water as they socialized.
 Bumping, jostling, and rubbing themselves against one another, they were exuberantly tactile, their behavior appeared almost euphoric.
 I felt like a gatecrasher at a wedding, so obvious was their delight in each other's company.
 >
 > As my eyes took in this secret spectacle, my ears were assaulted by a cacophony of excited whale chatter.
 Creaking and crackling, clicks, buzzes, and pops permeated the water as the whales pinged one another with sound.
 Pulsating rhythms pregnant with meaning penetrated my body.
 I "felt" the connection between the congregated cetaceans as powerfully as I heard it.

-...and utterly alien...
+…and utterly alien…

 > Watching carefully, I noticed that two other activities added to the commotion: sloughing of skin and defecation.
 Like other whales, sperm whales shed skin on a regular basis.
 This may be a mechanism to reduce the risk of infection and to rid the animals of external parasites.
 As the whales rubbed against one another, the physical contact dislodged flakes, sometimes entire sheets, of skin, which floated in the water like a blizzard of translucent dandruff.
 >